Heuchera ‘Palace Purple’

 The Heuchera ‘Palace Purple is still doing well a month later on April 7.

 Still doing well on April 20 even though it is a little strange one is always much bigger than the other.
-As long as they are both growing and look healthy I am not going to worry.
+As long as they are both growing and look healthy I am not going to complain.

 Looking better every time I take photos.
 The bigger plant handed me a “to-do list” reminding me to keep the Virginia Creeper (lower left corner) in check.